 GB dispenser interface converter

-GB 2-wire interface converters (RS-485/RS-232 to 2-wire current loop and backwards) are intended for communication with dispensers using 2-wire current loop interface through interfaces:
+GB interface converter (RS-485/RS-232 to 2-wire current loop and backwards) is intended for communication with fuel dispensers, which use 2-wire current loop interface, through interfaces:

 - RS-485 (2 wires)

 |Current consumption||300 mA max|